mrinalUIDev/mrinalUIDev/README.md

 - 👋 Hi, I’m @mrinalUIDev
-- 👀 I’m interested in Learning new things day by day, everyday, been writing codes be it HTML, CSS, JS, Jquery.
+- 👀 I’m interested in Learning new things day by day, everyday, been writing codes be it HTML, CSS, JS, Jquery, Core PHP.
 - 🌱 I’m currently learning ReactJs and running on a path to become a Full Stack Developer!!!
 - 💞️ I’m looking to collaborate - No thoughts on that currently.
 - 📫 How to reach me, You can reach me via sending an email on madyiscool@gmail.com